Skip to main content

 Today a new chapter of your trip begins.
 You’ll head back west toward the Golden Circle to see the Geysir geothermal area and Gullfoss waterfall.
 In the afternoon, you can check out Þingvellir National Park where Iceland’s Viking-age parliament met.

-The next morning, it’s time to check out Iceland in miniature on the Snæfellsnes peninsula.
-This compact slice of Iceland has its own glacier, black sand beaches, and lava caves.
+The next morning, it’s time to check out the Snæfellsnes peninsula.
+This compact slice of Iceland has its own glacier, black sand beaches, lava caves, and several waterfalls.
 Oh, and waterfalls by the bucketload!

 Days 6–7: West Iceland & Reykjanes peninsula